 Thanks to the Intersection Observer API, detecting when an element becomes visible is now reliable and affordable on a resource point of view.
 With Radiant Media Player 4.7.1, we have built support for the Intersection Observer API directly into player.
 Enabling it can be done in a snap.

-The Intersection Observer API is available in most modern browsers (it is to be noticed though that support is still not available in macOS/iOS Safari as of March 2018) and also works when the player is used through an iframe.
+The Intersection Observer API is available in most modern browsers and also works when the player is used through an iframe.